Energy

 Measuring devices

-Some devices, such as example a P1 meter or current clamp, can measure the total energy usage of a home or power group.
-The device's measurements are added towards the total home's usage.
-You can mark a device measuring the cumulative energy usage by setting the cumulative property to true.
+Certain devices, such as a P1 meter or a current clamp, can measure the total energy usage of a home or a specific power group.
+Their measurements contribute to the overall energy consumption data for the entire home.
+To mark a device that measures cumulative energy usage, set the cumulative property to true in your driver's configuration.

 /drivers/<driver_id>/driver.compose.json